sirixdb/sirix/README.md

 and many more as well.

+Besides, we for instance provide diff-algorithms to import differences between several versions of (currently XML)-documents.

+For instance after storing one revision in Sirix, we can import only the differences encountered by a sophisticated tree-to-tree diff-algorithm.

+<pre><code>final Path resOldRev = Paths.get("sirix-resource-to-update");
+final Path resNewRev = Paths.get("new-revision-as-xml-file");

+FMSEImport.dataImport(resOldRev, resNewRev);
+</code></pre>

+Furthermore we provide diff-algorithms to determine all differences between any two revisions once they are stored in Sirix.
+To enable a fast diff-algorithm we optionally store a merkle-tree (that is each node stores an additional hash-value).

 ## Simple XQuery Examples
 Test if fragments of the resource are not present in the past.
 In this example they are appended to a node in the most recent revision and stored in a subsequent revision)
 <pre><code>(* Loading document: *)